Introduction

 • force_field: it is set to True by default; set to False to perform the conformer search with GFN2-xTB instead.

-• allow_mirror_rotamers: it is set to False by default, such that mirror images are considered to be different structures and not equivalent rotamers.
+• ignore_enantiomorphism: it is set to False by default, such that mirror images are considered to be different structures and not equivalent rotamers.

 • similarity_tolerances: the numerical tolerances for bond distances, bond angles, and dihedral angles for structures to be identified as equivalent.

-It is important to emphasize that the function uses GFN-FF by default, as conformer searches are very expensive; in contrast, the wrapper functions for the xTB package use GFN2-xTB by default.
+It is important to emphasize that the function uses GFN-FF by default to reduce computational code.
+In contrast, the wrapper functions for the xTB package use GFN2-xTB by default.

 Output